zpainter/iassist/content/about/become-a-member.md

 -   opportunity to serve on IASSIST committees and action groups
 -   access to the IASSIST Membership Directory and Intranet

-**To join**, please complete the [online application](https://www.iassistdata.info/application).
+**To join**, please complete the [online application <i class="fas fa-external-link-alt"></i>](https://www.iassistdata.info/application).
 Credit card transactions will be conducted by Affinipay, and may be subject to currency fluctuation.
 Annual membership fee is $50 (USD).*

-- *Reduced rate ($25, USD) is available to students, retirees, and members based on lower income, lower-middle, and upper-middle income countries as defined by the [World Bank](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).
+- **Reduced rate** ($25, USD) is available to students, retirees, and members based on lower income, lower-middle, and upper-middle income countries as defined by the [World Bank <i class="fas fa-external-link-alt"></i>](https://datahelpdesk.worldbank.org/knowledgebase/articles/906519-world-bank-country-and-lending-groups).
 All members paying the reduced rate are expected to self-declare their reduced rate; proof will not be requested by IASSIST officials.

 **If you are a member** and want to manage or renew your membership:  Manage your membership online by logging in to the [membership site](https://www.iassistdata.info/application) with your email and password.
 Proceed to "View profile".
 Renew button takes you to a payment page.
 Follow the instructions to complete the payment.
 If you have forgotten your password, you can find it by clicking on "Forgot password" link next to the login button.

 ### Membership administration site (iassistdata.info)

-You can join, renew and manage your membership at **[iassistdata.info](https://iassistdata.info)**.
+You can join, renew and manage your membership at **[iassistdata.info <i class="fas fa-external-link-alt"></i>](https://iassistdata.info)**.

 Your login is the email you used to register your membership.